 Private insurance benefits generally include: inpatient / outpatient services; hospitalization and surgical assistance; cash assistance for loss of income due to accident / illness; other ancilliary services such as laboratory tests and medication.
 It offers more flexibility than HMOs.

-HMOs are like private providers but they give access to certain doctors within a certain framework.
+HMOs are like private providers but they give access to certain doctors within a certain network.

-Here are currently the top health insurance companies in the Philippines: Pacific Cross; Medicard Philippines; Insular Healthcare; Sunlife Philippines and PhilHealth.
+Currently, the top health insurance companies in the Philippines are: Pacific Cross; Medicard Philippines; Insular Healthcare; Sunlife Philippines, and PhilHealth.

-Expats may generally find health insurance to be more affordable here than those from their home country.
+Expats may find health insurance to be more affordable in the Philippines than in their home country.
 Due to the high-quality, relatively low-cost private healthcare system in the Philippines, medical tourism has increasingly become more popular.
 Tourists should know, however, that providers expect cash upfront before they can be treated.

 Hospitals in the Philippines